What Is a Bad Reputation Score? And Why Does It Matter?

 - Address negative reviews about you or your business.
 Don’t let them sit unaddressed.
 That makes it appear to others that you don’t care.

 - Find out about all the negative reviews of your name or your business.
 Consider setting up Google alerts so that you’re notified of mentions of your name online.

-- Develop a positive information and social media strategy to make sure there is plenty of good information about you online.
+- Develop a positive information and social media strategy to ensure plenty of good information about you online.
 You want the good to surpass the negative in search engine results.